top of page

 I often see women postpartum have symptoms of prolapse and stress incontinence (pee leaks with transitional movements, jumping, running, or sneezing).

-This is a big indicator to me that strength is being generated from bearing down.
+This is a big indicator that strength is being generated from bearing down.

-This means that rather than using good breathing mechanics and abdominal support, we are sending force down and out the vaginal opening whenever we lift, jump, stand up off the floor, or even get angry at our spouse!
+This means that rather than using good breathing mechanics and abdominal support, we are sending force down and out the vaginal opening whenever we lift, jump, stand up off the floor, or even raise our voice!

 We may also be bearing down to use the toilet, especially if you are hovering or hurrying.